jar398/tryphy/README.md

-Sitting beneath this is a bit of infrastructure with classes for services, requests (i.e. service + parameters), and exchanges (request
+Sitting beneath this is a bit of infrastructure with classes for services, requests (i.e. service + parameters), and exchanges (request plus response).
-+ response).
 There are a few additional scripts to scrape the examples, obtain the baseline responses for regression testing, and create stub test_ files for the services.